The Toronto Blue Jays got unlucky.

 (Via: @MLBONFOX )#WANTITALL #WorldSeries #Postseason #MLB pic.twitter.com/ggUzpzAGpq

-This is a rule established in each ballpark's ground rules, which the umpires are aware of prior to a game.
+This is something defined in every ballpark's ground rules that the umpires know before a game.

-In virtually any baseball stadium, a ball that gets stuck beneath the outfield wall or rolls under it will be ruled a ground-rule double.
+In pretty much any ballpark, the ball that wedges under the wall or rolls under the wall is going to be a ground-rule double.

 The tricky aspects come into play if the outfielder attempts to play the ball, or if the umpire goes out and deems the ball wasn't wedged.